Swagguy47/TF2-cut-content-restoration-mod/README.md

 -Lots of fixed dev functionality which was previously disabled.

--New Icepick menu for people who don't like the console to acess these things.
+-New Icepick menu for people who don't like the console to access these things.

 -And lots of other fixes and features I could ramble on forever about.
 ____________________________________